 How to get to Janitzio: You can take a boat from the main dock (muelle general) in Patzcuaro.
 A round-trip ticket costs around 60 pesos.
 The ride takes around half an hour.

 Santa Clara del Cobre

-Santa Clara del Cobre is a small Pueblo Magico known for its copper handicrafts.
+Santa Clara del Cobre is a small Pueblo Magico known for its copper handicrafts, traditional architecture, and cobbled streets.
 The town is beautiful and full of shops and street stalls selling jewelry and furniture made of copper (I even saw a huge copper bathtub in one of the shops).